Dirac sea

-The Dirac sea is a theoretical model of the vacuum as an infinite sea of particles with negative energy.
-It was first postulated by the British physicist Paul Dirac in 1930 to explain the anomalous negative-energy quantum states predicted by the Dirac equation for relativistic electrons (electrons traveling near the speed of light).
+The Dirac sea is a theoretical model of the electron vacuum as an infinite sea of electrons with negative energy, now called positrons.
+It was first postulated by the British physicist Paul Dirac in 1930 to explain the anomalous negative-energy quantum states predicted by the relativistically correct Dirac equation for electrons.
 The positron, the antimatter counterpart of the electron, was originally conceived of as a hole in the Dirac sea, before its experimental discovery in 1932.

 In hole theory, the solutions with negative time evolution factors are reinterpreted as representing the positron, discovered by Carl Anderson.
 The interpretation of this result requires a Dirac sea, showing that the Dirac equation is not merely a combination of special relativity and quantum mechanics, but it also implies that the number of particles cannot be conserved.

 Dirac sea theory has been displaced by quantum field theory, though they are mathematically compatible.

 Origins

 Similar ideas on holes in crystals had been developed by Soviet physicist Yakov Frenkel in 1926, but there is no indication the concept was discussed with Dirac when the two met in a Soviet physics congress in the summer of 1928.